czbiohub-sf/cerebra/README.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests:
+5. When you're done making changes, check that your changes pass `flake8` and the `pytest`:

         $ make test
         $ make coverage